-The law protects individuals from having unauthorised deductions make from their wages, including complete non-payment.
+The law protects individuals from having unauthorised deductions made from their wages, including complete non-payment.

 You can find out more about unauthorised deductions on the ACAS website.

-In terms of deductions that are commonly made from pay, we look at several below – please note that some are taken from your PA’s pay before tax, while others are taken from pay after tax (net pay).
+In terms of deductions that are commonly made from pay, we look at several below – please note that some are taken from your PA’s pay before tax (their gross pay), while others are taken from pay after tax (their net pay).

-Your employee may be paying towards a workplace pension that you have set up or arranged access to under the auto enrolment progamme.
+Your employee may be paying towards a workplace pension that you have set up or arranged access to under the auto-enrolment programme.

 There are two ways that an employee can contribute to a pension:

 - Under arrangements – where the pension contribution is deducted after tax is calculated and HMRC later send the tax relief to the pension scheme – known as relief at source arrangements.

 For more information, go to the separate section of this website dedicated to auto-enrolment.

-A court can order that deductions be made directly from your employee’s net pay, for example because he has incurred a debt or fine or is in arrears with a Council Tax bill.
+A court can order that deductions be made directly from your employee’s net (after tax and NIC) pay, for example because he has incurred a debt or fine or is in arrears with a council tax bill.
 These are known as Attachment of Earnings Orders (AEOs) or sometimes Earnings Arrestment.
 The deduction may be a specific amount or may be calculated based on a percentage of your employee's net pay – for example if your employee’s net monthly pay is under £300, the deduction rate will be 0%, if it is between £300 and £550, the deduction rate is 3% and so on.